pazadam/VIA-TARIQ/README.md

 ### Outputs

 Due to storage limitations only results of the test assigning the conductivity values are included in the repository (folder ***outputs***), as the FETE LCPs have total size of several GB.
-For more comprehensive dataset see Zenodo repository (<https://doi.org/10.5281/zenodo.16273367>).
+For more comprehensive overview of the outputs see Zenodo repository (<https://doi.org/10.5281/zenodo.17953712>).

 -   **LCP\_ .shp**